MaastrichtU-IDS/dsri-documentation/website/docs/prepare-project-for-dsri.md

 ## Code in a git repository

-Using `git` is mandatory to deploy code on the DSRI.
+Using `git` is mandatory to deploy your code on the DSRI.
 Store your code in a git repository to keep track of changes, and make it easier to share and re-use your code outside of your computer.

 :::info Platform recommendations